twmilli/jekyll-site/_posts/2017-03-31-on-debugging.md

 am usually able to find the source of their issue not because of what I know, but because of my mindset.

-Oftentimes your mindset can be even more important that what you know.
+Oftentimes your mindset can be even more important than what you know.

 Here's a link favorite podcast all about debugging.
-If you have any interest in technology, I think you'll find it highly entertaining.
+Even if you don't have a technical background, I think you'll find it highly entertaining.

 [Debugging Stories with Haseeb Qureshi](https://softwareengineeringdaily.com/2016/11/19/debugging-stories-with-haseeb-qureshi/)